BlocProtocol/BLOC-wiki/docs/about/TRAAKX-beta.md

 Do you ride big ?
 Do you fly high ?
 Or maybe you just like hicking or walking ?
 We love all the sport activity and we are looking for a brand ambassador for each of the sports we are going to include in TRAAKX, this means a lot of ambassador.

 You can do extra money just by doing what you love !
 Your favorite sport.
 Upload your run on **TRAAKX** and get rewarded in [BLOC](http://bloc.money) crypto currency.
 Simple as that !
-In the same time you will increase awareness and engage your fans in a completely new way to follow your best session like never before !
+In the same time you will increase awareness and engage your fans in a completely new way to follow your best session like never done before !

 ![TRAAKX iPhone Beta](images/traakx/TRAAKX-iphone-beta.jpg)